-It is the only strictly educational system researched, and the first observation is that visually, it does not have such an appealing and clean design as the above services.
-However, apart from this fact, it follows a similar pattern seen in commercial products.
-Layout the list of searched results is pretty much the same, and the detail view is only missing the centred visual preview component, which is to be expected as the content published here is mainly in the form of PDF files.
+It is the only strictly educational system researched, and the first observation is that visually, it does not have such an appealing and clean design as the other services mentioned in this section.
+However, apart from this fact, it follows similar patterns seen in the commercial products.
+Layout of the list of searched results is pretty much the same, and the detail view is only missing the centred visual preview component, which is to be expected as the content published here is mainly in the form of PDF files.

-An interesting similarity is a social component, where the ratings are even separated into peer review (the teacher to teacher reviews) and user rating (the feedback from the content consumers).
+An interesting component is a social rating system, where the ratings are separated into peer review (the teacher to teacher reviews) and user rating (the feedback from the content consumers), as visible in the top right corner in the figure 1.10.

-Figure 1.11: Screenshot of Merlot Detail.
+Figure 1.10: Screenshot of Merlot Detail.